aaduggan/open-space-game-sandbox/Documentation/ENVIRONMENT.WIN10.md

 After you have finished setting up the file paths you should click ok until you are back to the desktop and then have the computer reboot.

-### Create GPG ID<a id="configure-gpg-id"></a>
+### Create Your GPG ID<a id="configure-gpg-id"></a>

 > It is highly recommended that for the following configuration that you use some form of password storing application to manage all the sensitive data you are about to create.
-We have had experience with [KeePass](https://keepass.info/) but you are free to use any that you are familiar with.
+We have had experience with [KeePass](https://keepass.info/) but are free to use whatever you are familiar with.

 One of the requirements for this projects is that all commits are "verified" by a GPG key.
-To start this we will right click on some open spot on the desktop and select "Git Bash Here".
+To start this, we will right click on some open spot on the desktop and select "Git Bash Here".
 With that prompt open you can follow the official [GitHub Instructions](https://help.github.com/articles/generating-a-new-gpg-key/), however, there is one caveat:

 When the article tells you to type: